 Good Will Hunting ends on an open ended but hopeful note.
 Will drives out to California to see if he can potentially meet up with his ex-girlfriend Skylar, who he drove away over the course of the story.
 Will has taken the first step towards change by taking a chance on Skylar.
 Unlike Scrooge in A Christmas Carol, Will does not demonstrate some great change of heart at the end.

 While the audience might have empathy for Will, the filmmaking and screenwriting does not.
 Throughout the story, the audience tends to see Will from the outside.
 Many early shots frame him against doorways and hallways.
 The first scene sees him through a kaleidoscopic vision made out of crystals.
 Before Sean chokes Will, Van Sant overexposes Matt Damon’s face to make him seem alien to the audience.
 On the reverse side, the audience almost never sees a cinematic subjective viewpoint that will illuminate Will’s deep seated anxieties.
-The character seems more like somebody the audience should observe and rather than understand.
-The audience does not really see anything from his perspective until the end.
+The character seems more like somebody the audience should observe and judge rather than understand.
+The audience does not really see anything from his perspective until the “it’s not your fault” scene.

 As stated by Damon, Good Will Hunting is not really a story about therapy, but a story about growing up.
 Over the course of the story, Will will have to decide what he really wants to do with his life.
 Will seems to need a constructive father figure more than a therapist (I have never had a therapist replace either of my parents).